facebookarchive/Tweaks/README.md

 As with `FBTweakValue`, in release builds `FBTweakBind` expands to just setting the property to the default value.

-### Using with Swift

-When referencing Tweaks from a Swift project the shortcut macros listed above cannot be used.
-See the Advanced section for an example on using Tweaks from Swift.

 ## Action
 Actions let you run a (global) block when a tweak is selected.
 To make one, use `FBTweakAction`: